 Marie, who suffers from a spinal injury, has fallen four times since she moved into the two bedroom bungalow on her own in 2007.
 The last time she couldn’t get up.

 She says: ‘The loneliness is frightening sometimes at night.
 I’ve had times when I’ve sat up in bed absolutely terrified.’
 She was too frightened to go to the bathroom because she was sure there was someone in the hall.
 There were times when she felt desperate.

-‘Sunday afternoon and evening are really hard,’ she says.
+‘Sunday afternoons and evenings were really hard,’ she says.
 ‘I go to church on a Sunday morning and I’ve chatted to people.
 I’m on a welcome rota, I organise tea and coffee, I’m a steward there and I sing.
 I’m always busy and I know a lot of people.
-I come home and that’s it, it’s horrible.
-I find the winter really difficult.’
+I came home and that was it, it was horrible.
+I found the winter really difficult.’